Shopify/quilt/packages/react-form-state/docs/validators.md

 We can pass these directly into the `validators` prop of `<FormState />`.

+To validate the form automatically on form submit set the `validateOnSubmit` prop of `FormState` to be `true`.

 ```typescript
 import {TextField} from '@shopify/polaris';
 import FormState, {validators} from '@shopify/react-form-state';